coredex-source/AxonQueryAndDatabaseExecutionLanguage/README-v2.0.md

 - deleteDatabase DatabaseName  -  Deletes a database.

-- createTable TableName[ColumnName datatype, ...]  -  Creates a table within a database.
+- createTable TableName[col1 type attribute, col2 type attribute, ...] - Create a new table, attribute(unique|primary) parameter is optional.
   - Note: for string datatypes: string{length}

 - listTables  -  Shows a list of tables in the currently selected database.